 An employer self-funded plan provides health benefits to employees using the company’s own funds.
 This means the employer assumes the risk of paying claims for benefits.

-Self-funded employers can often take advantage of several benefits generally unavailable to a traditional fully-insured benefit program, such as:
+Self-funded employers can often take advantage of several benefits generally unavailable to a traditional fully-insured benefit program, like:

 However, the biggest risk of a self-funded plan is the potential for a catastrophic claim, which can be financially devastating.
 A catastrophic claim may include a cancer diagnosis, end-stage renal disease, or a need for an organ transplant.
 This is where Medical Stop Loss Insurance can help.

 Stop Loss insurance protects a self-funded plan in the case of a catastrophic claim.
 Stop Loss coverage reimburses the employer for claims that exceed a predetermined deductible.
 There are two general types of stop loss coverage: specific/individual and aggregate.